vcque/prompto/README.md

 Prompto is an IntelliJ plugin that leverages the power of the OpenAI ChatGPT API to generate and enhance Java code in your project.
 It provides two main features: code explanation and code enhancement.
 You can ask questions about the current Java file or modify a method based on a prompt.

+## Warning

+Please be aware that when using this plugin, your code will be sent to OpenAI's API for processing.
+Be cautious when working with sensitive or private code, as it will be transmitted over the internet and might even be used in training data.

 ## Features

 - **prompto explain**: Ask questions about the current Java file, and get answers powered by the ChatGPT API.